mantidproject/mantid/docs/source/release/v6.4.0/index.rst

 In addition to many improvements we are delighted to announce some new features including:

 - A new :ref:`cut viewer tool <sliceviewer_nonaxiscuts>` for non-axis aligned cuts has been added to the :ref:`SliceViewer`.
-- Workbench (and mslice) have been updated to be compatible with matplotlib v3.5.
+- Workbench and MSlice are now compatible with matplotlib v3.5.
 - In the :ref:`ISIS Reflectometry <interface-isis-refl>` interface, :ref:`Experiment Settings <refl_exp_instrument_settings>`
   defaults can now be set according to both the angle and the sample title.
 - Fit functions have been extended to allow for the addition of :ref:`Function Attribute Validators <attribute_validators>`.